Ebrahim Yazdi

-Ebrahim Yazdi (ابراهیم یزدی; 26 September 1931 – 27 August 2017) was an Iranian politician, pharmacist, and diplomat who served as deputy prime minister and minister of foreign affairs in the interim government of Mehdi Bazargan, until his resignation in November 1979, in protest at the Iran hostage crisis.
-From 1995 until 2017, he headed the Freedom Movement of Iran.
+Ebrahim Yazdi (ابراهیم یزدی; 26 September 1931 – 27 August 2017) was an Iranian revolutionary, political dissident, scientist, and diplomat.
+He served as deputy prime minister and minister of foreign affairs in the interim government of Mehdi Bazargan until his resignation in November 1979 in protest to the taking of the US Embassy at the start of the Iran hostage crisis.
+From 1995 until 2017, he headed the Freedom Movement of Iran, a leading opposition movement to the Shah before the 1979 revolution, and the leading opposition to Iran's clerical regime after the revolution, other than a brief 8 month period in the Interim Government.
 Yazdi was also a trained cancer researcher.

 Early life and education

 Yazdi was born in Qazvin on 26 September 1931.
 He studied pharmacy at the University of Tehran.
 Then he received a master's degree in philosophy again from the University of Tehran.

 After the military coup of 1953, which deposed the government of Mohammad Mossadegh, Yazdi joined the underground National Resistance Movement of Iran, and was active in this organization from 1953 to 1960.
 This organization opposed to the Shah, Mohammad Reza Pahlavi.
 Yazdi traveled to the United States in 1961 to continue his education and in the US, continued his involvement in political activities against the Shah.

 He was co-founder of the Freedom Movement of Iran, Abroad, along with Mostafa Chamran, Ali Shariati, and Sadegh Qotbzadeh in 1961.
-They were all part of the radical external wing of the group.
+They were all part of the external wing of the group.
 In 1963, Yazdi, Chamran and Ghotbzadeh went to Egypt and met the authorities to establish an anti-Shah organization in the country, which was later called SAMA, special organization for unity and action.
 Chamran was chosen as its military head before returning to the US.
 In 1966, Yazdi moved headquarters of SAMA to Beirut.
 In 1967, he enrolled at Baylor College of Medicine in Houston (which before 1969 was part of the Baylor University system) and received a PhD in biochemistry.

 In 1975, Yazdi was tried in absentia in an Iranian military court and condemned to ten years imprisonment, with orders issued for his arrest upon return to Iran.
 Because of his activities, he was unable to return to Iran and remained in the United States until July 1977.
 He became a naturalized US citizen in Houston in 1971.
 When Ayatollah Khomenei moved to Neauphle-le-Château, a Parisian suburb, from Iraq in 1978, Yazdi also went to Neauphle-le-Château and began to serve as an advisor to the Ayatollah.
 He was also his spokesperson in Paris.